-- Flat Arch: your footprint looks more like an oval without much arch definition
+Flat Arch: your footprint looks more like an oval without much arch definition

 Nearly everyone can benefit from arch support, but those who need it most will fall in the Flat Arch and High Arch categories.

 Supporting Your Arches

 For the Flat Arch: Build your arch

-When you have a flat arch, you might also have weakness in the muscles that make up your foot.
-Working on exercises to pinpoint this area can ensure that you have a strong foundation.
+When you’ve got a flat arch, you might also have weakness in the muscles that make up your foot.
+Working on exercises to pinpoint this area can ensure that you’ve got a strong foundation.

 - Calf raises: rise on your toes, then slowly lower back down